phoenixlai833/Joey-Phoenix/docs/configuration.md

 ![Screenshot of workspace after initialization](../assets/images/task-1-init.png)

 **6.** Type `npm install express` in the terminal and hit **[Enter]** to run the command You can watch the installation process in the terminal.
 The installation has succeeded when you see the prompt *`found 0 vulnerabilities`*.
-You may see some WARNING prompts.
-Do not worry about these.
+You may see some WARNING prompts but don't worry about these.

 ![Screenshot of workspace after install express](../assets/images/task-1-install-express.png)

 **7.** Type `npm install ejs express` in the terminal and hit **[Enter]** to run the command You can watch the installation process in the terminal.
 The installation has succeeded when you see the prompt *`found 0 vulnerabilities`*.
-You may see some WARNING prompts.
-Do not worry about these.
+You may see some WARNING prompts but don't worry about these.

 ![Screenshot of ejs command](../assets/images/task-1-install-ejs.png)